Frood-for-Thought/LHL-Statistical-Modelling-with-Python-Project/README.md

 (fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model.)

 ## Challenges
+Initially constructing the classes to extract the data using an API request proved difficult but ended up working in the end.
+Storing the initial Yelp data into a CSV file was a mistake because some nested objects in the columns were then saved as strings.
+I was lucky to get all the data I needed from them when I saved the data into the initial file.
+I made sure to save the Foursquare data into a JSON file in order to extract any more nested objects.

 One of the main challenges with the model was transforming the dependent and independent variables into a normal distribution.
 Outliers, or even a high amount of zeros in the distributions made it difficult to normalize even after taking the natural logarithm, or taking the natural logarithm of the maximum value in the range minus the value of the datapoint.